 Thirty years ago, "Kits" was more a hippies' zone than fashion centre.
 Today this friendly seaside area is considered one of the Vancouver's trendiest and eclectic neighbourhoods.

 Once a gritty area of loading bays and brick warehouses, Yaletown has undergone a facelift and is now a stylish mix of the fashion-savvy and celebrities.

 It is the neighbourhood of choice for urban trendsetters - both as a nighttime destination and a New-York-loft-like place to call home.
 Yaletown's streets are surrounded by condominium buildings towering over renovated brick-warehouse lofts.

 An eclectic mix of shops, boutiques and galleries, Granville Island is perhaps most famous for its large and bustling Public Market, where local food vendors and artisans peddle their wares.

 South Granville Rise and its array of approximately 25 art galleries welcome both the serious collector and fascinated window shopper.
 In fact, this area is such an art lover's haven that locals refer to the vicinity as "Gallery Row."

-Moxie's Classic Grill & M Bar
+Moxie's Grill & Bar and M Bar

 Classic dining in a contemporary upscale atmosphere, complete with dark wood interior.
 Enjoy fabulous food in an upbeat, stylish environment.